silitics/rugpi/www/docs/ctrl/advanced/boot-flows.md

 `type = "custom"`

-This boot flow allows you to write your own script for controlling the boot process.
-An example configuration may look as follows:
+This boot flow allows you to write your own custom logic for controlling the boot process.
+An example may look as follows:

 ```toml title="/etc/rugix/system.toml"
 [boot-flow]